Multi-Attribute Proportional Representation: Introduction

-In this paper we formalize the intuition given in the above example and define what it means for a committee to be optimal.
-When looking for an appropriate definition we follow an axiomatic approach.
-First, we notice that our model generalizes the {\em apportionment} problem for proportional representation~\cite{Balinski01}.
-The central question of the apportionment problem is how to distribute parliament seats between political parties, given the numbers of votes casted for each party.
-Indeed, we can consider our multi-attribute problem, with the single attribute being a political affiliation of a candidate, and the desired distributions being the proportions of votes casted for different parties.
-In such case we can see that selecting a committee in our multi-attribute proportional representation system boils down to selecting a parliament according to some apportionment method.
+In this paper we formalise the intuition given in the above example and we define what it means for a committee to be optimal, with respect to multi-attribute proportional representation.
+In our approach we leverage classical tools from political and social sciences, in particular we adapt the concept of \emph{proportional apportionment} from the political science literature~\cite{Balinski01} to the case of multiple attributes.
+The central question of the apportionment problem is how to distribute parliament seats between political parties, given the numbers of votes cast for each party.
+Indeed, we can consider our multi-attribute problem, with the single attribute being a political affiliation of a candidate, and the desired distributions being the proportions of votes cast for different parties.
+In such a case we can see that selecting a committee in our multi-attribute proportional representation system boils down to selecting a parliament according to some apportionment criterion.

-There is a variety of apportionment methods studied in the literature~\cite{balinski1979criteria}.
-In this paper we do not review these methods in detail (we refer the reader to the survey of Balinski and Young~\cite{Balinski01}), but we rather focus on a specific set of their properties that have been analyzed, namely \emph{non-reversal}, \emph{exactness and respect of quota}, \emph{population monotonicity}, and \emph{house monotonicity}.
-We define the analogs of these properties for the multi-attribute domain, and analyze our definition of an optimal committee for a multi-attribute domain with respect to these properties.